confluentinc/ksql/docs/developer-guide/processing-log.rst

 using the ``ksql.processing.log.topic.replication.factor`` and ``ksql.processing.log.topic.partitions`` properties,
 respectively.

-If you are bringing up a new interactive mode KSQL cluster, you can configure KSQL setup a log stream automatically by including the following in your KSQL properties file:
+If you are bringing up a new interactive mode KSQL cluster, you can configure KSQL to set up a log stream automatically by including the following in your KSQL properties file:

 ::